Atrix256/RandomCode/WebGLPBR/Readme.txt

  * I'm not sure that we can because each triangle is it's own thing.
  * we aren't using index buffers
  ? maybe we should use index buffers for meshes?

+* profile code to see where time is going so far

+* understand the PBR so far

+? is it normal for colors to show up on metal when it shouldn't? ask SE. like red metal showing a green light

 * then move to IBL!